ashwiniag/wolt-assignment/Readme.md

 ## Context

 This document outlines the architecture setup of Alice Temas' project which deploys the instrumented code, discusses the emitted custom metrics to understand meaningful events of users.
-Provides the tech stack to provision and send metrics of application and cluster to a tsdb storage.
+Provides the tech stack to provision and send metrics of application and kubernetes cluster to a tsdb storage.
 All keeping in mind the scope of the application.
 It also delves into the idea of what could be improved.

 ## Goals
 The goal of the project is to instrument the project A from Alice team to capture insightful events of the application